Shop in stock lights for faster shipping

 What is the key to making a desk function?

-Anything that makes you feel comfortable and not overwhelmed.
+The key to having a functional but cozy desk setup is to create or find something that makes you feel comfortable and not overwhelmed.
 Even if you have the most geeked out setup, if it’s too distracting or uncomfortable – you’re not going to be productive.
 You want your desk to make you feel safe and inspired and refreshed.
 End of the day, your space has to make you happy.

 There’s a healthy mix of self care and productivity in your content.
 Any tips on how you balance the two?